N1nadLad/TeamLeveling_HackGenx/README.md

 **Admin Dashboard**

  - Admins can monitor all tasks on a web dashboard.
- - They can filter by status (Pending, In Progress, Completed), time, or location.
+ - They can filter by status (Pending , In Progress , Completed), time, or location.
  - Optional live feed preview and deletion of false positives are supported.

 ## Team